gboeing/street-network-models/README.md

       - Global Urban Street Networks Measures
       - Global Urban Street Networks Metadata

-Then run the script to upload all the repository files automatically to their respective datasets in the Dataverse (note: if this a dataset *revision*, edit the script to set `delete_existing_files = True` to first clear out all the carried-over files in the draft).
+Then run the script to upload all the repository files automatically to their respective datasets in the Dataverse (note: if this a dataset *revision*, set `delete_existing = True` to first clear out all the carried-over files in the draft).
 Next, *manually* upload the measures and metadata files to their respective datasets in the Dataverse.
 Finally, visit the Dataverse on the web to publish the draft.